 In December, 1952, the U.S. Supreme Court had on its docket cases from Kansas, Delaware, the District of Columbia, South Carolina, and Virginia, all of which challenged the constitutionality of racial segregation in public schools.
 The U.S. Supreme Court had consolidated these five cases under one name, Oliver Brown et al. v. the Board of Education of Topeka.
 One of the justices later explained that the U.S. Supreme Court felt it was better to have representative cases from different parts of the country.
 They decided to put Brown first “so that the whole question would not smack of being a purely Southern one.”
 (For more information on each of the five cases, click on the highlighted state's name above.)

 This collection of cases was the culmination of years of legal groundwork laid by the National Association for the Advancement of Colored People (NAACP) in its work to end segregation.
 None of the cases would have been possible without individuals who were courageous enough to take a stand against the segregated system.

-More information can also be found in the site's official handbook.
-Click here to access the handbook online.
+More information can also be found in the site's official Historic Resource Study.
+Click here to read the report online.

 African American Experience Fund